FAA Medical Exam Tips

 Most AMEs and other providers possess a substantial amount of knowledge and experience assisting pilots.
 These specialists can address most questions and concerns through a simple phone call.
 This avoids potential delays and anxieties that may occur at a later date.

-When a pilot remains unsure about appropriate action, an AME can either handle the concern directly or run it up the necessary channels for a comprehensive solution.
+When a pilot remains unsure about appropriate action, an AME can either handle the concern directly or run up the necessary channels for a comprehensive solution.

 FAA Medical Exam Tips from Aviation Medical Exams of Miami